 The CHAS dataset uses HUD-defined income categories to classify the distribution of households by income.
 Note that these income categories also form the basis for the income limits published annually by HCD.
-The categories are based on the HUD Adjusted Median Family Income (HAMFI), which is calculated using 2008-2012 5-year median family income estimates,8 supplemented with 2012 1-year estimates.
+The categories are based on the HUD Adjusted Median Family Income (HAMFI), which is calculated using 2008-2012 5-year median family income estimates, supplemented with 2012 1-year estimates.
 The HUD income categories are calculated as a percentage of the HAMFI.
 The extremely low-income category includes households with incomes less than, or equal to, 30 percent of the HAMFI, while the very lowincome category includes households with incomes greater than 30 percent, and up to 50 percent, of the HAMFI.
 The low-income category includes households with incomes greater than 50 percent, and up to 80 percent, of the HAMFI, while the moderate-income category includes households with incomes greater than 80 percent, and up to 120 percent, of the HAMFI.
 The above moderate-income subsequently includes the remaining households with incomes that are greater than 120 percent of the HAMFI.
 Note that both the HAMFI and the subsequent income limits are adjusted for household size, so that a larger household with a given income could be placed within a lower income category than a smaller household with the same dollar income.

 According to the CHAS data reported in Table 4, approximately 4,899 Study Area households, around 36.6 percent, were categorized as Lower-Income between 2008 and 2012, with incomes that were equal to 80 percent or less of the HAMFI, after adjusting for household size.
 Another 2,457, around 18.3 percent, were categorized as Moderate-Income, with the remaining 6,023 households, roughly 45.0 percent, categorized as Above Moderate-Income.
 The data indicate that of the 4,415 renter households in the Study Area, around 54.9 percent were categorized in the three lowest income categories.
-Meanwhile, of the 8,975 owner households in the region, 27.8 percent were categorized in the three lowest income categorized in the three lowest income categorized in the three lowest the other use of different datasets, from different sources, that correspond with different years.
+Meanwhile, of the 8,975 owner households in the region, 27.8 percent were categorized in the three lowest income categories.
+As noted above, the household totals reported Table 4 differ from those reported elsewhere in this report due to the use of different datasets, from different sources, that correspond with different years.